Volcanic eruptions on the moon happened much more recently than we thought

 This isn't the only noteworthy research from China's moon rovers.

 In September, CAS researchers announced the discovery of a new mineral and a potential nuclear fusion fuel from the same Chang'e 5 sample used in the new study.
 In February, researchers operating the Yutu 2 rover revealed images of the lunar surface had strange glass spheres leftover from ancient meteor impacts.
 In December 2021, the Yutu 2 rover also spotted a "mysterious hut" on the far side of the moon.
-But this turned out to be an oddly shaped rock.
+But this turned out to be an oddly shaped rock

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.